 The initiative connects people to wraparound mental health care and other services and supports that help them maintain a home in their own name, instead of living in a facility.
 Participants develop person-centered plans and are linked to mental and physical healthcare providers in the community to support whole-person care.
 TCLI also helps individuals identify their interests and refers them to supported employment services. +++

-In western North Carolina, Vaya Health manages the TCLI program through its Care Coordination Department.
+In western North Carolina, Vaya Health manages the TCLI program through its Care Management Department.
 Anyone, including providers, may refer an individual to the program.

 Individuals who are: